Kos & Nisyros sailing holidays

 Mastichari

-The insouciant ferry port of Mastichari - Μαστιχάρι on Kos' north-east coast is a safe harbour during a Meltemi (NW).
+The insouciant ferry port of Mastichári - Μαστιχάρι on Kos' north-east coast is a safe harbour during a Meltemi (NW).
 Moreover, Mastikhari offers solid shelter from SSE – NNE winds.

 Caution 1) SE storms are problematic and NE – E storms bring in such high waves that it is untenable.

-Caution 2) The port is known for its bad holding due to dead weeds and thin mud / sand, making it extra difficult in Southerlies.
+Caution 2) The port is known for its bad holding due to dead weeds and thin mud / sand, making it extra difficult in southerlies.

-Note that only a tiny area inside the basin is not silted up, and you should stay quite close to the North quay check Eagleray, Navionics or C-MAP before entering.
+Note that only a tiny area inside the basin is not silted up, and you should stay quite close to the north quay check Eagleray, Navionics or C-MAP before entering.

 Since the port seems a well kept secret, berths are predictably available, despite space for just 5 – 7 cruising / charter yachts.

-Go stern-to the North quay between the day tripper boats on the West side and the ferry dock near the harbour light.
+Go stern-to the north quay between the day tripper boats on the west side and the ferry dock near the harbour light.
 The “Olympios Zeus” car ferry to Kalymnos sails 2+ times a day, see time table.

-The preferred berths are on the West (but shallower) side, because the ferry's mooring lines can spread out at 45 degrees.
+The preferred berths are on the west (but shallower) side, because the ferry's mooring lines can spread out at 45 degrees.
 Lat Long Moreover, a smaller ferry (several operators) can go alongside in the middle section, see time table.

 On the quay there are water faucets, but no electricity.